wiselenium/wiselenium/README.md

   - Container: represents an element that do contain others, like a table. wiselenium automatically initializes every element inside a container on a lazy mode for you.
   - Frame: represents a HTML frame.  wiselenium will automatically switchTo the frame scope before any of its methods is called, and switchTo the previous scope afterwards.
 It also initializes every element inside a frame on a lazy mode for you.

-You can combine and use them in any way you want!
+It's perfectly fine to compose your Elements with other Elements to create some really nice structures!
-As of a Page, you don't have to start your elements from the zero, because wiselenium provides the `BasicField`, `BasicContainer` and `BasicFrame` as base classes for you.
+As of a Page, you don't have to start your elements from zero, because wiselenium provides the `BasicField`, `BasicContainer` and `BasicFrame` as base classes for you.
-Note that wiselenium will always proxy your class and keep the original `WebElement`.
-To retrieve and use it, just call the `WiseUnwrapper.unwrapWebElement(...)` method passing in your element instance.
+Note that wiselenium will always proxy your Element class and keep the original correspondent `WebElement`.
+To retrieve and use it, just call the `WiseUnwrapper.unwrapWebElement(...)` method passing in your Element instance.

+To dynamically turn a simple WebElement into a specific Element, use the `WiseDecorator.decorateElement(Class<E> clazz, WebElement webElement)` method.
-When using any wiselenium `findElement(...)` method, you may pass an interface type.
-If so, wiselenium will lookup for it's implementation class (check out wiselenium lookup strategy on the code javadoc).
+When using any wiselenium `findElement(...)` or `decorateElement(...)` method, you may pass an interface type.
+If so, wiselenium will automatically lookup for it's implementation class (check out wiselenium lookup strategy on the code javadoc).

 ## Frame usage
 As stated in the table of features, wiselenium removes the burden of handling frames with WebDriver.